tahoe-lafs/tahoe-lafs/docs/examples/step-by-step.rst

     pip install -U pip setuptools wheel && \
     pip install attrs==23.2.0 cryptography==42.0.8 tahoe-lafs

+.. note:: Use multiple terminal sessions for each of the various consoles you will eventually start.
+Most IDE's support independent terminals.

 ``tmux`` is your friend
 -----------------------

-Since you will be running several processes, it helps to have multiple terminal windows.
+Most Tahoe operators are running Linux in terminal sessions.
+Using ``tmux`` will make life easier because you will be running several processes, it helps to have multiple terminal windows.
 A Linux terminal user would create several sessions like this::

     $ tmux new -s storage_console
     $ tmux new -s client_console

-Most IDEs also support the ability to have several terminal sessions.